VrushabhDamle/sky130CircuitDesignWorkshop/README.md

 Figure 6.
 The snap shot of the output window of the Day1 activity

+- To observe the value of Id at any point on the curve, then left click on the point on the curve to be observed.
+- Now on the terminal window, some values of x0 and y0 should appear.
+- The value of Id corresponds to the value of y0 in ampere.

 # **Day 2: Velocity Saturation and basics of CMOS inverter VTC**